z3rz3s/taxcrawler-dm/README.md

 > These are limitations imposed by the SAT Web Service, not by this script.

 - **Date range limit:** The SAT only allows downloading CFDI from the last **6 years**.
-Requests older than that will be rejected.
+Requests older than that are rejected automatically before submission.
-- **Duplicate period rule:** Do **not** submit the same RFC + date range combination more than twice.
-On the third attempt the SAT permanently blocks that period with error `5002`.
-If you hit this, shift the start or end date by at least one second.
 - **No sandbox:** There is no test environment.
-All requests use real FIEL credentials and count against your SAT quota.
+All requests use real FIEL credentials.
-- **Processing time:** The SAT may take anywhere from a few minutes to 72 hours to process a request, depending on server load.
+- **Processing time:** The SAT may take anywhere from a few minutes to 72 hours depending on server load.
 The script polls automatically.
 - **Package size:** Each request can return up to 200,000 XML files split across multiple packages.
-For very large date ranges, consider splitting into monthly requests.
-- **Received + cancelled:** For received CFDI, the SAT only provides `Metadata` for cancelled documents — not the full XML.
+- **Cancelled received CFDIs:** For received CFDI, the SAT does not allow downloading cancelled XMLs in bulk — only `Metadata` is available for cancelled documents.
+- **Metadata has no duplicate restrictions:** You can request the same Metadata period as many times as needed.

 ---